krz8/accretions/README.md

 Accretions is a collection of data structures that aren't present in standard Common Lisp.
-Of course, we already have lists, and most CL implementation also have performant hash tables.
-But there remain other data structures that are essential to certain applications.
-Accretions is my collection of them.
+Of course, we already have lists, and most CL implementation have performant hash tables.
+But there remain other data structures that are essential to certain applications that are missing from the standard.
+Accretions is my collection of good (or, at least useful) implementations them.

 Accretions would not exist without the essential work of Donald Knuth, Robert Sedgewick, Jon Bentley, Doug Hoyte, and others.